-(b) Short-term leases
+(b) Short-term leases and leases of low-value assets

 The Group applies the short-term lease recognition exemption to its short-term leases of office premises (that is those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
-Lease payments on short-term leases are recognised as an expense on a straight-line basis over the lease term.
+It also applies the recognition exemption for leases of low-value assets to leases of office equipment and laptop computers that are considered to be of low value.
+Lease payments on short-term leases and leases of low-value assets are recognised as an expense on a straight-line basis over the lease term.